Jiheui/ARTeam/README.md

 ## Milestones, Scheduling, Deliverables

 ### Milestones
-- Decide on the direction of application development.
+-Decide on the new features of application development.
 - Do customer research.
 - Application can be personalised for users.
-- Can update posters.
+- Update posters.
-- Finish the user story and extract the MVP inside.
 - Design all the possible functions of our application.
-- Successfully run the Demo on Unity.
-- Complete the essential development tasks.
-- Test the essential funcitons.
-- Attempt to add the high level functions.
+- More tests on the essential functions.
-- Attempt to use Machine Learning Algorithms in the application.
+- Attempt to use Machine Learning Algorithms for recommendation.
 - Test the whole application.
-- Document all the functions.
+- Document all the new functions.
 - Improvement on code quality.
 - Improvement on user interface.